-Today I am headed to a focus group discussion on discipleship in Springfield, MO.
-In thinking about what I might bring to the table, I was reminded of how, just a few years earlier, we had to decide as a leadership team, what would be our ministry strategy for spiritual formation/discipleship at Faith.
+As the pastor of spiritual formation at Faith TriCities, I was tasked to develop a ministry strategy for a spiritual formation/discipleship process.
 This was not an easy thing!
-It forced us to look carefully at spiritual reality (not how we think it should be) and the context of church life.
-One thing we understood from the start was that our “strategy” could not be a program or tool for “harnessing” the spiritual life.
+It forced me to look carefully at spiritual reality (not how we think it should be) and the context of church life.
+One thing I understood from the start was that our “strategy” could not be a program or tool for “harnessing” the spiritual life.
 It would not about methods of acquiring more and more information and achieving some kind of mental capability.
-The quality of discipleship that makes it transformational is being with Jesus.
-As important as right doctrine is, Jesus did not come to give us a new belief system.
+The quality of our discipleship that makes it transformational is being with Jesus.
+As important as right belief is, Jesus did not come to give us a new belief system.
 He came to give us himself.
-Our “strategy” had to be more about knowing and encountering Christ himself, rather than mastering a technique.
+Our “strategy” had to be more than mastering a technique but about knowing and encountering Christ himself.
 For sure, it could not just be words on a page or a program to be implemented but an experiential reality becoming part of the DNA and fabric of our church life.
-This, of course, happens excruciating slowly, over the course of time, and in incremental and almost imperceptible ways.

 Spiritual Formation at Faith: